Social Security Number Trace (SSN Trace)

 The results of an SSN Trace should never be used for making an employment decision, or as the only method for performing a background check during the hiring process.
 An SSN Trace’s intended use is to help locate relevant places and names associated with the Social Security Number for criminal search purposes.

-An SSN Trace is an essential tool for helping locate criminal records and is a dependable resource for expanding the scope of a background check to include locations where a person has lived and other names they may have used.
+An SSN Trace is an essential tool for expanding the scope of a background check to include locations where a person has lived and other names they may have used.

-Adding additional Criminal Locator services to your background search expands the search for criminal records nationally, providing you with a more complete picture of your candidate’s potential criminal history.
+Adding additional tools to expand your background check nationally provides you with a more complete picture of your candidate's potential criminal history.

 Get Started with a Social